idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 <!--- Shortened link to this document: --->

 **Important!
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 2019 Forerunner (20180907)

+- Autopilot.
+This may be a very handy feature during the Review or QA phase of translation.
+You can also use it when translating short, repetitive/similar phrases or numbers.
+It allows hands-free navigation with the set delay between the segments.
+The default delay of 2000 milliseconds (2 seconds) can be increased in Edit > Preferences > General tab.
+Activation/deactivation of the Autopilot is done via the Action menu.
+After that, you will notice the Autopilot button in the target segment editor.
+Click this button to turn on/off the Autopilot.
+Going to the next segment triggers its functioning.
+To suspend it for a while (e.g for the correction of the current segment), press the Esc key or click the mouse on the target segment editor.
+- Automatic transfer of numbers being the full segments which end with the white space character.
+- Recognition of language variants in SDLTB termbases.

 ## 2018 Akua Update 12 (20180901)